drduh/YubiKey-Guide/README.md

 ## GnuPG agent forwarding

-YubiKey can be used sign git commits and decrypt files on remote hosts with GnuPG Agent Forwarding.
-To ssh through another network, especially to push to/pull from GitHub using ssh, see [Remote Machines (SSH Agent forwarding)](#ssh-agent-forwarding).
+YubiKey can sign Git commits and decrypt files on remote hosts by forwarding GnuPG agent operations.
+To connect through an intermediate host and then access GitHub over SSH, see [SSH agent forwarding](#ssh-agent-forwarding).

-`gpg-agent.conf` is not needed on the remote host; after forwarding, remote GnuPG directly communicates with `S.gpg-agent` without starting `gpg-agent` on the remote host.
+After forwarding is configured, GnuPG on the remote host communicates through a forwarded socket to gpg-agent on the local host.
+The local agent accesses the YubiKey and displays any PIN prompt locally.

-On the remote host, edit `/etc/ssh/sshd_config` to set `StreamLocalBindUnlink yes`
+On the remote host, edit `/etc/ssh/sshd_config` to set `StreamLocalBindUnlink yes`.

 **Optional** Without root access on the remote host to edit `/etc/ssh/sshd_config`, socket located at `gpgconf --list-dir agent-socket` on the remote host will need to be removed before forwarding works.
 See [AgentForwarding GNUPG wiki page](https://wiki.gnupg.org/AgentForwarding) for more information.